Deir el-Medina: Popular piety

 The excavations of the royal artisans community at Deir el-Medina have revealed much evidence of personal religious practice and cults.
 State gods were worshipped freely alongside personal gods without any conflict between national and local modes of religious expression.

 The community had between sixteen and eighteen chapels, with the larger ones dedicated to Hathor, Ptah and Ramesses II.
 The workmen seem to have honoured Ptah and Resheph, the scribes Thoth and Seshat, as patron deities of their particular activity.
 Women had particular devotion towards Hathor, Taweret, and Bes in pregnancy, turning to Renenutet and Meretseger for food and safety.
 Meretseger ("She Who Loves Silence") was perhaps locally at least as important as Osiris, the great god of the dead.

 The villagers held Amenhotep I (c.
-1526–1506 BCE) and his mother, Queen Ahmose-Nefertari, in high regard over many generations, possibly as divinized patrons of the community.
+1526–1506 BC) and his mother, Queen Ahmose-Nefertari, in high regard over many generations, possibly as divinized patrons of the community.
 When Amenhotep died he became the centre of a village funerary cult, as "Amenhotep of the Town".
 When the Queen died, she also was deified and became "Mistress of the Sky" and "Lady of the West".
 Every year the villagers celebrated the Festival of Amenhotep I, where the elders acted as priests in the ceremonies that paid honour to their own local gods who were not worshipped anywhere else in Egypt.

 Prayers were made and dedicated to a particular deity as votive offerings, similar in style to the Penitential Psalms in the Tanakh, which express remorse and thanksgiving for mercy.
 Steles record sorrow for human error and humbly invoke a god for forgiveness and mercy.
 In one instance Meretseger is petitioned to bring relief to one in pain.
 She answer the prayer by bringing "sweet breezes".
 On another stele, a workman writes, "I was a man who swore falsely by Ptah, Lord of Truth, and he caused me to see darkness by day.
-Now I will declaim his might to both the ignorant and the knowledgeable.”
+Now I will declaim his might to both the ignorant and the knowledgeable."
 Amun was considered a special patron of the poor and one who was merciful to the penitent.
 A stelae records: